How to Use Brand Affinity to Dramatically Increase CTR

 Organic search is becoming increasingly a reflection of people’s brand preferences because of feedback loops.
 You may have never heard of Brand X, but if enough other people have heard of Brand X, then it will have a higher average CTR — and a more prominent position on the SERP.

-That feedback loop always existed in AdWords because of Quality Score.
+That feedback loop always existed in Google Ads (formerly known as AdWords) because of Quality Score.
 Big brands have had huge advantages thanks to brand affinity.
 People tended to click on ads from brands they knew.

 Now the same thing is happening in organic search.
 There’s a kind of feedback loop where brands you see in search now more closely correlate to the overall popularity of that brand.